callumbwhyte/umbraco-examine-config/README.md

 [![NuGet release](https://img.shields.io/nuget/v/Our.Umbraco.ExamineConfig.svg)](https://www.nuget.org/packages/Our.Umbraco.ExamineConfig/)
 [![Our Umbraco project page](https://img.shields.io/badge/our-umbraco-orange.svg)](https://our.umbraco.com/projects/developer-tools/examine-config/)

-Configure Umbraco Examine indexes from the web.config!
+The simplest way to configure Examine in Umbraco 8!

-In Umbraco 7 Examine indexes were configured via the friendly `ExamineIndexes.config` and `ExamineSettings.config` files.
-However in Umbraco 8 this configuration has moved into code, perhaps making it more difficult to configure indexes as desired.
+In Umbraco 7 Examine was configured via the friendly `ExamineIndexes.config` and `ExamineSettings.config` config files.
+However in Umbraco 8 this configuration has moved into code, making it more difficult to configure Examine as desired.
 This project aims to replicate many of the helpful features of the Umbraco 7 Examine config files within Umbraco 8.

 ## Getting started